From the Other Side of the Teacher’s Desk

 But as a parent, I am now on the other side of the teacher’s desk.
 Let me tell you, it ain’t easy!
 I’ve become THAT mom!

-As a teacher, I know he’s the kid that gets under your skin.
+As a teacher, I know he’s the kid who gets under your skin.
 He’s impulsive, always talking (even to himself), he can’t sit still, and constantly has to get in the last word.
-And trust me, as his mother, he gets under my skin too…but he is MY son.
-I also know that he is smart and funny and compassionate.
+And trust me, as his mother, he gets under my skin, too… but he is MY son.
+I also know that he is smart, funny, and compassionate.

 To make things even harder, he’s now on a behavior chart.
 This little chart is causing chaos in my house!
 His mood depends on whether or not he earns a little smiley face.
 It’s also teaching him that he should constantly be rewarded for his behavior.
 I want him to succeed and be happy, so I find myself making excuses for some of his behaviors on the days he gets a sad face.
 I mean, really, how does his teacher expect him to sit and read for 20 minutes!?
 Who cares if he had to use the bathroom three times!

 However, I do not want to be that parent I hate.
-I don’t want to question his teacher’s decisions, and abilities to problem solve.
-But all moms know, when it comes to your child’s well being you can’t hold back those mama bear instincts.
+I don’t want to question his teacher’s decisions or problem-solving abilities.
+But all moms know, when it comes to your child’s well-being, you can’t hold back those mama bear instincts.

-I’ve really had to rein it in and approach the situation bearing in mind the thoughts and feelings of both sides of the teacher’s desk.
+I’ve really had to rein it in and approach the situation with the thoughts and feelings of both sides of the teacher’s desk in mind.

 Here are a few things that have helped me keep the positive lines of communication open as both a teacher AND a mother:

 So the next time you question your child’s teacher, or as a teacher, you get an email from that parent, remember we are all just regular people.
 When dealing with small children, some days, we are just trying to survive.
-It’s important to acknowledge that although we are on opposite sides of the desk, the best interest of the child always comes first.
+It’s important to acknowledge that, although we are on opposite sides of the desk, the best interests of the child always come first.

 What side of the teacher’s desk are you on?
 How do you keep the lines of communication open?